-There are some things for which money, distance, even the law, are no object.
+There are some things that neither money nor distance, nor even the law, pose an obstacle.
 If you have a muse, this won't be news to you.
-Here's the incredible but true story of how Mugler's new creative director Nicola Formichetti discovered Rick Genest—aka Rico, aka Zombie Boy, aka that guy with the mad skull tattoo on his face—and got him to walk in his debut men's collection, basically becoming the face of Mugler.
-Of course, it doesn't hurt to have a little encouragement from Lady Gaga (who, by the way, snapped up half the collection, with the other half in Rick's inky hands)...
+Here's the incredible but true story of how Mugler's new creative director Nicola Formichetti discovered Rick Genest — aka Rico, aka Zombie Boy, aka that guy with the mad skull tattoo on his face — and got him to walk in his debut men's collection, basically becoming the face of Mugler.
+Of course, it doesn't hurt to have a little encouragement from Lady Gaga (who, by the way, snapped up half the collection, with the other half in Rick's inky hands).

 Lee Carter: How did you find Rick Genest?